prey/gdpr_rails/README.md

 ## About this project

-PolicyManager (Aka GDPR RAILS) was created with flexibility in mind to comply with the requirements of the GDPR ([General Data Protection Regulation](https://www.eugdpr.org/)).
+PolicyManager (Aka GDPR Rails) was created with flexibility in mind to comply with the requirements of the GDPR ([General Data Protection Regulation](https://www.eugdpr.org/)).
 It's currently being developed at preyproject and will be battle-tested on [preyproject.com](https://preyproject.com) from May 25th.

 ### Main Features: